rocissa/rss-website/2023/day2/see-track-1.md

 Rapid7<br>
 *October 26, 2023 10:00 am - 10:50 am***

+In today's rapidly evolving digital landscape, organizations face an ever-increasing array of threats to their data, systems, and operations.
+To effectively safeguard against these risks, it is imperative to adopt a holistic approach to cybersecurity that spans from the endpoint to the cloud.
+This educational session, titled "Proactive and Reactive: Driving Comprehensive Risk Reduction from the Endpoint to the Cloud," aims to equip participants with the knowledge and strategies necessary to protect their assets and data.

+This session will explore the dual aspects of cybersecurity: proactive measures for preemptive threat mitigation and reactive responses to incidents.
+Attendees will gain insights into the latest trends in endpoint and cloud security, along with practical guidance on threat intelligence, vulnerability management, and incident response.

 ## Managing Cyber Risk Through MCRR: A Comprehensive New Approach{#see1-s6}
 **Jake Welter, Technical Account Manager<br>
 Chris Ocker, Manager, Customer Success<br>